eslint/rfcs/designs/2019-worker-threads/README.md

 #### About `--fix` option

 We can use parallel linting along with `--fix` option.
-ESLint modifies files after all linting completed.
+ESLint modifies files after linting of each file completed.

 #### About `--debug` option